The best things to do in Oaxaca City, Mexico

 When to visit Oaxaca

 There are several events in Oaxaca that can’t be missed if you are in the area.
 Oaxaca is surely most famous for its Day of the Dead celebrations.
 The Dia de los Muertos takes place every year over Halloween, between 31st October and the 1st/ 2nd of November and brings in crowds from around the globe.
 Second only to Mexico City, this celebration has it all; fireworks, costumes, dancing, and plenty of Mezcal.
-Check out the full guide here.

-For something just as unique without the crowds of tourists head to Oaxaca in February for Carnival.
+For something just as unique without the crowds head to Oaxaca in February for Carnival.
 Although this festival is celebrated throughout Latin America and Southern Europe, nowhere does it quite like the small town of San Martin Tilcajete just outside of Oaxaca City.
 Bodies painted with motor oil, grotesque wooden masks depicting the devil, and loud cowbells tied around revellers waists.
 This is one event in Oaxaca that needs to be seen to be believed.
 Have a look at the full post below.

 How to travel better for less